 - Certificate of Incorporation: After all documents are approved, a Certificate of Incorporation is issued.

-Key Features and Differences Between LLP and PLC
+Key Differences Between LLP and PLC

-Aspect | LLP | Public Limited Company (PLC) |
+Aspect | Limited Liability Partnership | Public Limited Company (PLC) |

 ---|